 All your back to school shopping should be done by now, unless you are really disorganised, like me!
-It seems like a neverending list of 'essentials' required for school life.
-The good new is, though, the list doesn't change much from one year to the next, here are my top tips for what to buy now, to save you money in the coming months on your essential school purchases.
+It seems like a neverending list of 'essentials' are required for even the smallest of eager pupils, embarking on the new term of their school life.
+The good new is, though, the list doesn't change much from one year to the next, so here are my top tips for what to buy now, to save you money in the coming months on your essential school purchases.
 Summer is coming to a close, and there are lots of bargains to be had on items that you will be getting letters home about before you know it!
+Stock up now, and save your pennies, with our saving money with back to school guide.

 1. Sun Screen.